glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 However, in this code we added `&` symbol, which mean we are creating a reference instead of just copying the value.
 When we make change, either to variable `a` or `b`, both variable will be changed.
 This is because a reference refer to the same memory location.

-Some purpose of using reference :
+Some purpose of using reference:

 1. We can create another name for a variable to make code more readable and expressive.
 2. In situations where multiple instances of a value are required, there is no need to create separate copies explicitly.
 Instead, we can utilize a single value by creating references, each instance will point to the same value stored in a single location.
 This approach simplifies the process of synchronizing all instances since modifying the referenced value will automatically update all the instances, reducing the processing resources required.

 ##### Type of References

-The two important type of reference :
+The two important type of reference:

-- **Strong Reference** : A strong reference is the default type of reference in many programming languages.
+- **Strong Reference**: A strong reference is the default type of reference in many programming languages.
 It keeps an object in memory as long as there is at least one strong reference pointing to it.
 As long as there are active strong references, the object will not be [garbage-collected](/computer-and-programming-fundamentals/memory#garbage-collection).
-- **Weak Reference** : A weak reference is a type of reference that does not prevent the object from being garbage-collected.
+- **Weak Reference**: A weak reference is a type of reference that does not prevent the object from being garbage-collected.
 In other word, when a variable have weak reference to an object, we can't guarantee that the variable will always contain that object, as the object may be garbage-collected or cleaned from the memory.
 If the object is garbage-collected and we are accessing the variable, we may get [null](/computer-and-programming-fundamentals/memory#null) value.

 There are also soft, phantom, and unreachable reference.